How to Prepare Soft Boiled Eggs

-There is nothing hard about cooking soft boiled eggs.
-It all comes down to timing and that depends on your personal preferences.
-Do you like them runny, firm or somewhere in between?
+There is nothing complicated about cooking soft-boiled eggs.
+It all comes down to timing, depending on your personal preferences.
+Do you like them runny, firm, or somewhere in between?

-From my own experiences on my stove, five (5) minutes is the perfect amount of time for a soft boiled egg with a runny yolk.
-If you like them firmer, I would suggest starting with six (6) minutes and see how that works for you.
+From my own experiences on my stove, five (5) minutes is the perfect amount of time for a soft-boiled egg with a runny yolk.
+However, if you like them firmer, I suggest starting with six (6) minutes and seeing how that works for you.

-I started a Pinterest Board called Egg Cups you might be interested in checking out for some vintage as well as modern day egg cups.
+I started a Pinterest Board called Egg Cups you might be interested in checking out for some vintage and modern-day egg cups.

 Soft Boiled Eggs